March is #ITSTARTS month

 The New Foundations Affordable Housing Initiative offered owners of institutionally designated properties the chance to apply for support to undertake an affordable housing feasibility study.

 Safe and affordable housing is an important issue to residents of Barrie, and more broadly across Canada.
-The City of Barrie adopted a new Affordable Housing Strategy in 2024.
-The City first released a 10-year Affordable Housing Strategy in 2015.
+The City of Barrie first released a 10-year Affordable Housing Strategy in 2015 and adopted a new Affordable Housing Strategy in 2024.

 Age-Friendly City